 2. Start and End.
 After determining how often campaigns are run, defining clear start and end dates for how long the campaign is going to be open for is important.
 While it is typically best to get information as soon as possible so as to get to work removing or adding access as needed, setting realistic timelines for recipients helps set expectations while maintaining a sense of urgency.
 Different types of campaigns will require different lengths of time to certify, and data quality should always be the top priority for IAM leaders.

 3. Objectives.
 Defining criteria for what a successful campaign looks like is important to prevent sprawl and positions the team for tangible success.
-An example would be running a certification campaign to meet GPDR compliance.
+An example would be running a certification campaign to meet GDPR compliance.
 Determining who has access to what personal data in adhering, or who should be able to use certain privileged accounts might be two examples of campaigns run to certify proper access.
 Additionally, putting together a plan to identify the consequences of not completing the campaign are important to again create urgency amongst recipients, but also to define success for reviewers.

 4. Data Gathering.
 Part of a successful certification campaign also requires that reviewers of the data are identified and clearly communicated.
 Does it make sense for a certain campaign to be owned and reviewed by the application owner?
-The IAM program owner?
+The IAM program manager?
 Someone from the Help Desk?
 Additionally, to have any chance of running a successful campaign, access data needs to be refreshed from the applications or systems that are being evaluated, otherwise bad data piles up and results can be misleading, inconclusive, or both.
 The process of gathering data should be clearly detailed and desired outcomes should be documented.

-Certification campaigns are a lot like political ones, in that they require care, a tailormade approach, and above all, the ability to listen and act accordingly.
+Certification campaigns are a lot like political ones, in that they require care, diligent documentation, a tailormade approach, and above all, the ability to listen and act accordingly.
 These four tips are a good start to defining success, but for more information on setting up the process of access certification campaigns, check out Omada IdentityPROCESS+.